 Start of a new direction with Vivienne Westwood's pirate collection

-Westwood finally presented her first professional catwalk collection in the fall/winter of XNUMX with the title "Pirates".
-Previously, she changed the boutique name which is still ongoing today to "World's End".
-At the same time, she said goodbye to punk, as it was just starting to become mainstream.
+Westwood finally presented its first professional catwalk collection in the fall / winter of 1981 with the title "Pirates".
+Previously, she changed the boutique name that still exists today to "World's End".
+At the same time, she said goodbye to punk with "Pirates", just when he became mainstream.
 With the "finger exercise", as she explained the star phase to the star in an interview, she was concerned with a kind of subversive provocation: "I wanted to find out to what extent you can change the situation by attacking the system."

 But she quickly realized that you couldn't change anything with blanket phrases printed on T-shirts.
 "This does not shock the establishment, on the contrary, it still feeds it," she added in the interview.
 In this way, the pirate collection marks the beginning of a new direction in Westwood's fashion, which still shapes it today.
 Evocations of the 18th and 19th centuries combined with ideas from literature and art.
 In the documentary "Westwood: Punk, Icon, Activist", implemented by the British director Lorna Tuck, she explains that everything she designs must have character.

 Vivienne Westwood fashion icon and activist

-At Westwood, fashion history meets the unusual: tartan checks, tweed, latex, corsages and courtly skirts unite in their designs far from any fashion dictation and detached from rules or labels.
-As a designer, "she wants to influence people's thinking".
+At Westwood, fashion history meets the unusual: tartan checks, tweed, latex, corsages and courtly skirts are combined in their designs, far from any fashion dictates and detached from rules or labels.
+As a designer, she “wants to influence people's thinking”.
 Why?
-Today they only consume what the propaganda industry puts in front of the people is consumed.
-It is precisely for this reason that the designer is always committed to politics and regularly starts campaigns.
+Today only what the propaganda industry puts in front of the people is consumed.
+It is precisely for this reason that the designer is always politically active and regularly launches campaigns.
 Be it for human rights, sustainability or environmental protection; often paired with her shows, which she likes to use as a stage for her tough, unvarnished statements.
-Here is a cross section:
+Here is a cross-section:

-XNUMX.
-Her fall/winter XNUMX/XNUMX Fashion show "Ecotricity" was about renewable energies and about asking other luxury labels to switch from fossil fuels to green energy.
+1. The "Ecotricity" autumn / winter 2017/2018 fashion show was about renewable energies and about calling on other luxury labels to switch from fossil fuels to green energy.